 Our Pledge Regarding Your Medical Information

 Your medical information is personal, and Ochsner is committed to keeping this information confidential.
 Maintaining a record of the care and services you receive at the hospital and clinic enables us to provide you with quality care and comply with certain legal requirements.
-This notice applies to all records of your care generated in the Ochsner Health System, including our hospitals, clinics and medical staff at Ochsner Medical Center, Ochsner Hospital – Elmwood, Ochsner St. Anne Hospital, Ochsner Medical Center – West Bank Campus, Ochsner Baptist, Ochsner Medical Center – Kenner, Ochsner Medical Center – North Shore, and Ochsner Medical Center – Baton Rouge.
+This notice applies to all records of your care generated at Ochsner Health, including our hospitals, clinics and medical staff at Ochsner Medical Center, Ochsner Hospital – Elmwood, Ochsner St. Anne General Hospital, Ochsner Medical Center – Westbank, Ochsner Baptist, Ochsner Medical Center – Kenner, Ochsner Medical Complex – River Parishes, Ochsner Medical Center – North Shore, and Ochsner Medical Center – Baton Rouge.

 - Send a message via your MyOchsner account